sososkxksodkd/Amogus/README.md

             RyuConfig.TargetMob = QuestDatabase[activeNPC] or "Bandit"
         end

-        --// SMART AUTO QUEST
-        if RyuConfig.AutoQuest and activeNPC and activeNPC ~= "" then
-            if not HasActiveQuest() then
+        --// SMART AUTO QUEST (KEIN SPAM, KLICKT "OKAY") if RyuConfig.AutoQuest and activeNPC and activeNPC ~= "" then if not HasActiveQuest() then
                 local npc = FindNPC(activeNPC)

-                -- Teleport zur neuen Insel, wenn der NPC noch nicht geladen ist if not npc and activeIsland then
+                -- Custom Fishman Cave Tween Logic
+                if RyuConfig.FishmanCaveMode and activeIsland == "Fishman Cave" and not npc then local islandObj = Workspace:FindFirstChild("Fishman Cave", true)
+                    if islandObj then
+                        local pos = islandObj:IsA("Model") and islandObj:GetPivot() or islandObj.CFrame
+                        SafeTween(pos * CFrame.new(0, 50, 0))
+                        task.wait(1)
+                    end
-                    local islandObj = Workspace:FindFirstChild(activeIsland, true)
+                elseif not npc and activeIsland and activeIsland ~= "Fishman Cave" then local islandObj = Workspace:FindFirstChild(activeIsland, true)
                     if islandObj then
                         local pos = islandObj:IsA("Model") and islandObj:GetPivot() or islandObj.CFrame